vookinc/htmlmaker_js/README_JSEPUB_STYLES.md

 Are used to match against docx paragraph style id's and then describe the behavior in which they are processed.

 ####data-type `text`
-Text to be added to the `data-type` attribute of the html tag
+Text to be added to the `data-type` attribute of the html tag.
+Note that a data-type is REQUIRED for aggregating parents (e.g., sections, blockquotes, etc.)

 ####attributes `[]`
 List of attribute strings to be added to the html tag